testit-tms/adapters-java/testit-adapter-junit5/Readme.md

 #### ENV

-You also can use environment variables (environment variables take precedence over file variables):
+You can use environment variables (environment variables take precedence over file variables):

 `TMS_URL` - location of the TMS instance